djwhatle/djwhatle.github.io/_posts/2016-09-21-working-from-home-for-gui-lovers.markdown

 I used something similar to the "Minimal Profile" from the Unison docs.
 One of my sync roots is configured as a local path, the other is configured as an SSH path into my remote machine.

-Unison can ignored paths based on the profile provided.
+Unison can ignore paths based on the profile provided.
 For example, I didn't need to sync the assets from the remote host every time they were moved around during a build, so I ignored that path to skip unneccesary network traffic.

-#### Copy SSH Keys

-If you haven't already copied your SSH keys to the remote host, be sure to do so before continuing.

-`ssh-copy-id user@remote-host`

 ## Run the Sync

 #### Start the Sync Job

 To run Unison using the profile we've just created, run: